rooksn727/rooksn727/README.md

 ### Hi there 👋
-I am Nicholas Rooks, a currently amateur full-stack and software developer who likes to delve in new technologies in my free time.
+I am Nicholas Rooks, my interests include full-stack and software development as well as Cybersecurity and I like to delve in new technologies in my free time.
 If you would like to know more about me, feel free to check out my LinkedIn. www.linkedin.com/in/nicholas-rooks